ccierlak/322/zero-one/README.txt

-9/2 realized I was not using primitives to read files, began rewriting 9/4 finished printTable() and used read() to read from stdin and files 9/5 set up a git on github since I could not access git on git.pioneering.csun.edu
+9/2 realized I was not using primitives to read files, began rewriting 9/4 finished printTable() and used read() to read from stdin and files 9/5 set up a git on github since I could not access git on git.pioneering.csun.edu 9/9 woke up in the middle of the night realizing that I had forgotten to free my memory